How to Compare Painting Estimates — What to Look For

 3. Labor & Time Estimate

-- Whether the timeframe seems realistic for the work
+- Whether the timeframe seems realistic

 4. Paint & Material Quality

-- What sheen/finish (matte, eggshell, semi-gloss, satin)
+- What sheen (matte, eggshell, satin, etc.)?

 5. Warranty, Guarantees & Aftercare

-- How long the paint job is guaranteed against peeling, blistering, or flaking
+- How long workmanship is guaranteed

-- Whether touch-ups within a certain period (e.g. first 6 or 12 months) are included
+- Whether touch-ups are included

 6. Contractor Credentials & Reputation